 The same tips you’ve seen about staying safe online are true for social media accounts.
-Keep unique and strong passwords for all accounts, turn on 2-step verification, limit the personal information you have connected with your account, keep all programs updated, and lock your device.
+Best practices for social media safety include keeping unique and strong passwords for all accounts, turning on 2-step verification, limiting the personal information you have connected with your account, keeping all programs updated, and locking your device.

 Aside from those basics, keep these social media tips in mind:

 - Every social media platform has privacy settings so that you have control over how much information you share and with whom.
 Take some time to look closely at the options on each account and select settings that are comfortable for you.
 Some programs offer a “privacy checkup” that will walk you through some basic privacy settings.
 Facebook and Twitter, as two common examples, offer robust privacy settings menus to allow you to customize who can see your profile information, your posts or tweets, location and more.

 - Consider if you are assigned as an administrator on any business or organizational accounts that you no longer manage.
 If you are connected to accounts that get hacked, it puts you at risk too, as the hacker then has access to your information too.
 Be sure to revoke those administrator settings.